wnmurphy/cliqueboard/_PRESS-RELEASE.md

   	Helping teams share and track information.

 ## Summary ##
-  	A one stop shop for team collaboration, providing white boarding and task managing to improve work flow.
+  	A one stop shop for team collaboration, providing whiteboarding and task management to improve workflow for project groups.

 ## Problem ##
-  > Describe the problem your product solves.
   	A lack of communication in a central location can impede team progress.

 ## Solution ##
-  	Collab.y integrates multiple collobrative tools to inspire motiviations of employee inspiration.
+  	Collab.y integrates multiple collobrative tools to inspire motivations of employee inspiration.

 ## Quote from You ##
   	'Huh.' - Mark, CEO

 ## How to Get Started ##
-  	Type Collab.y into the search bar and let your conscience be your guide..
+  	Type Collab.y into the search bar and let your conscience be your guide.

 ## Customer Quote ##
  	'Huh?' - Richard, Customer

 ## Closing and Call to Action ##
-  	Give Collab.y a try for all of your most intimate team work needs.
+  	Give Collab.y a try for all of your most intimate teamwork needs.